wavefrontHQ/docs/pages/doc/tags_overview.md

 In queries you achieve the same effect by using trailing wildcards "**.\***" when specifying tag paths.
 For example, to match all tags starting with **alertTagPath.**, enter **alertTagPath.\***.
 This string matches alerts named **alertTagPath.tpc1**, **alertTagPath.tpc1.tpc11**, etc. When creating maintenance windows you can use tag paths and wildcards to put a group of of alerts in maintenance.

-For a video overview, see [Tag Paths](https://wavefront-1.wistia.com/medias/ex41ab32mx).
+Here's a video overview:

+{% include video.html file="ex41ab32mx" %}

 <a name="entity_tags"></a>